homeowmorphism/goofycoin/README.md

 ## Still Left To Do
 - Move the folders around.
-- Fix circular dependency with Wallet and goofy_pk.
 - (Would be nice to have a user interface for this but not sure what the best way to do this is.)